smspillaz/java-simple-blockchain/README.md

 To generate keys, you can use something like.

 Note that if you want to run on a server that doesn't have a publicly accessible hostname, you'll need to provide the IP address in the HOSTNAME field.
+Sadly, however, the `keytool` utility on Java 6 does not support specifying an IP address on its own.
+You will need to use `keytool` from a machine that has Java 8.

 > python genkeys.py KEYSTORE_PASSWORD HOSTNAME